Cook Like Czechs

 • Return the dough to the bowl and let it rise for another 45–60 minutes.
 I put the dough back in the oven to proof.

-• About half an hour before the bread is proofed, turn the oven to 450°F (230°C).
-Place the Dutch oven, including the lid, in the preheated oven and let it heat up.
+• About half an hour before the bread is proofed, turn the oven to 450 °F. Place the Dutch oven, including the lid, in the preheated oven and let it heat up.

-• Prepare a cooling rack and heat-resistant oven gloves on the table next to the oven.
+• Prepare a cooling rack and heat-resistant oven gloves, placing them next to the oven.
 Open the oven and, if it has telescopic rails, slide them and the pre-heated dish out.
 With gloves on, carefully remove the lid and place it on the cooling rack.

-• Put the raised bread into the pot.
+• Put the risen bread into the pot.
 Cover it with the lid, slide the rails back in, and close the oven door.
-Bake covered for 30 minutes, then remove the lid, reduce the temperature to 375°F (190°C), and bake for another 10 minutes or until a crusty skin forms.
+Bake covered for 30 minutes, then remove the lid, reduce the temperature to 380 °F, and bake for another 10 minutes or until a crusty skin forms.

 • Turn out the bread and place it on a cooling rack.
 Leave to cool for at least two hours before slicing with a knife.